 Lawrence Evalyn is a Teaching Postdoctoral Fellow in English at the University of Toronto, affiliated with the Data Sciences Institute.
 He recently completed his PhD at the University of Toronto, and also holds an MA in English from the University of Victoria.
 His doctoral research examines the material histories of digital archives, measuring uneven digitization as it impacts eighteenth-century studies.
 Other projects have involved social network mapping and corpus-based distant reading, with new research in video game studies.
 Find him on Twitter @lawrenceevalyn.

-Cai Henderson is a PhD student at the University of Toronto’s Centre for Medieval Studies and holds an MA in Medieval Studies from the University of York.
+Cai Henderson is a PhD candidate at the University of Toronto’s Centre for Medieval Studies and holds an MA in Medieval Studies from the University of York.
 In addition to work for OBNS, Cai is part of the Henry Daniel Project, and does palaeography and translation for Records of Early English Drama.
 Cai currently works on cognition and theories of the mind in late medieval English literature and text technology and tweets from @cemhend.

 Jessica Henderson is a PhD candidate at the Centre for Medieval Studies, University of Toronto.
 Her doctoral work focuses on the codicological contexts, textual forms and literary implications of Middle English medical verse texts.
 As a part of this work, she in the process of producing editions of several of these previously-unedited verses: two lengthy texts in particular, a herbarium and receptarium.
 Jess is also a member of the Henry Daniel Project whose reading edition of the 14th C medical compendium, Liber Uricrisiarum, has just been published in 2020 with the University of Toronto Press.